ali-md545/Intigriti-CTF-2023/Intigriti CTF_Over the Wire 1/README.md

 •	A password for user ‘cat’ which is looking like an FTP password (as the protocol also suggests).
 •	A flag.zip file which is being transferred.

-So, after seeing the flag.zip file I immediately checked if I can extract the file from PCAP but that didn’t pay off.
+So, after seeing the flag.zip file I immediately checked if I can extract the file from PCAP (using Exports Objects in Wireshark) but that didn’t pay off.
 So I dug further in TCP stream.

 ![image](https://github.com/ali-md545/Intigriti-CTF-2023/assets/149575457/e195fa94-2cdf-4f4e-83e1-476f8451a4f8)